Creating and updating assets in Smart IT

 For crowdsourced assets that are not associated with an item in the BMC Atrium CMDB, you must edit the image in BMC Digital Workplace.

-Relating the asset to a person, company, or group
+To relate the asset to a person, company, or group

 You can add a relationship to a person, organization, department, or support group directly from the People tab of an asset profile.